Editorial Guide

 The cause for style

 Writing is the act of putting words down on paper.
-Writing style is how we transport those words and make them relevant and accessible to the audience
+Writing style is how we transport those words and make them relevant and accessible to the audience.

-that we hold ourselves and our work to, and simultaneously ladders up to the “Clarity” messaging of our brand essence.
+On the surface level, the way we write reveals how we articulate and communicate concepts; on a deeper level, it’s how we analyze, synthesize, and perceive.
+Having a unified writing style establishes credibility in the value that we hold ourselves and our work to, and simultaneously ladders up to the “Clarity” messaging of our brand essence.

-Our language reflects that we don’t just speak to an audience, but that we understand their needs and dreams,
+Our language reflects that we don’t just speak to an audience, but that we understand their needs and dreams, and, effectively, are confident in our abilities to deliver on them.

 Punctuation